Research performance and research funding in the New Zealand tertiary education system.

 The data shows that:

-- In 2006, government policy was changed so that international doctor of philosophy students were charged domestic fees.
+- In 2006, government policy was changed so that international PhD students were charged domestic fees.
 This has contributed to a significant increase in enrolments at the doctoral degree level by international students.
-In 2019, international students made up 49% of all doctoral degree enrolments compared with 14% in 2005.
+In 2021, international students made up 45% of all doctoral degree enrolments compared with 14% in 2005.

 Figure 1: Doctoral degree enrolments

-- The number of Māori and Pacific peoples enrolled in doctoral degrees has continued to rise in 2019.
+- The number of Māori and Pacific peoples enrolled in doctoral degrees has remained at historical highs in 2021.